-Too Good To Go has been fighting food waste since 2015.
-In 15 countries worldwide, the company connects restaurants, supermarkets, bakeries and wholesalers with consumers who can use the Too Good To Go app to save food from going to waste.
+Too Good To Go is a social impact company that has been building a movement against food waste since 2015.
+In 17 countries worldwide, the company connects restaurants, supermarkets, bakeries and wholesalers with consumers by offering a B2C online marketplace to save food from going to waste.

 The company has therefore teamed up with Planetly.
-Together we have determined and fully offset Too Good To Go's company-wide carbon footprint for 2020.
+Together, we have determined and fully offset Too Good To Go's company-wide carbon footprint for 2020 and 2021.
 Too Good To Go analysed and offset all emissions across all three emission scopes and has been awarded the Carbon Neutral+ seal.

 The Too Good To Go app is the world's largest marketplace for surplus food.
 Users can save food from being thrown away by buying it at lower prices from local businesses.